Gloomy Sunday

 "Gloomy Sunday" was first recorded in English by Hal Kemp in 1936, with lyrics by Sam M. Lewis, and was recorded the same year by Paul Robeson, with lyrics by Desmond Carter.
 It became well known throughout much of the English-speaking world after the release of a version by jazz and swing music singer Billie Holiday in 1941.
-Lewis's lyrics referred to suicide, and the record label described it as the "Hungarian Suicide Song".
-There is a recurring urban legend which claims that many people have committed suicide while listening to this song, particularly Hungarians.
+Lewis's lyrics refer to suicide, and the record label described it as the "Hungarian Suicide Song".
+There is a recurring urban legend which claims that many people have taken their own lives while listening to this song, particularly Hungarians.